-A deposit of €40 must accompany each appeal.
+A deposit of €30 must accompany each appeal.
 This deposit will be returned if the Appeals Committee determines the appeal to be without merit.
+If the appeal is rejected this deposit will be returned if the appeal is judged to be well founded, but not otherwise.